$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets

 To elucidate the symmetry mechanism responsible for this effect, Fig.~\ref{fig1} summarizes the origin of surface altermagnetism by contrasting bulk and surface magnetic structures of representative centrosymmetric AFMs.
 All materials considered are collinear \textit{C}- or \textit{G}-type AFMs that preserve combined $PT$ symmetry in the bulk.
 As shown in Fig.~\ref{fig1}(a), the bulk magnetic structures of V$_3$Al, BaMn$_2$Sb$_2$, and MnPt are fully compensated and antiferromagnetically ordered.
 In the following, we focus on the (001) surface, for which each magnetic layer contains two antiferromagnetically coupled magnetic moments.

 At a surface, inversion symmetry is inherently broken and the combined $PT$ symmetry is therefore absent even for centrosymmetric AFMs.
 However, as illustrated in Fig.~\ref{fig1}(b), the absence of $PT$ alone is not sufficient to generate altermagnetic spin polarization.
 Spin degeneracy can still be enforced by additional symmetries that relate opposite-spin magnetic moments within the surface plane.
-In particular, spin degeneracy survives if the surface magnetic structure preserves $tT$ symmetry, where a half translation $t$ exchanges the two antiferromagnetic sublattices.
+In particular, spin degeneracy survives if the surface magnetic structure preserves an antiunitary symmetry that exchanges the two antiferromagnetic sublattices.
+In systems such as MnPt, this symmetry is realized as $tT$ symmetry, where a half translation $t$ exchanges the two sublattices.

 The role of these symmetries is made explicit in the top views of the surface and subsurface layers shown in Fig.~\ref{fig1}(b).
 The magnetic atoms are labeled M$_1$ and M$_2$ (spin-up) and M$_3$ and M$_4$ (spin-down), while nonmagnetic atoms in the surface unit cell are denoted by A and B. For V$_3$Al and BaMn$_2$Sb$_2$, the surface termination breaks inversion symmetry, as indicated by the absence of a $PT$ operation that maps the two spin-up magnetic moments M$_1$ and M$_2$ onto each other.
-At the same time, the checkerboard arrangement of the surface and subsurface layers renders the nonmagnetic sites A and B inequivalent, such that no half translation exists that exchanges them.
-As a consequence, $tT$ symmetry is also broken.
-Although a fourfold rotation combined with time reversal ($C_{4}T$) remains and maps M$_3$ onto M$_2$, this symmetry does not exchange the two spin-polarized surface sublattices and therefore does not enforce spin degeneracy.
-With both $PT$ and $tT$ absent, the surface electronic states are free to develop a nonrelativistic, momentum-dependent spin splitting characteristic of surface altermagnetism.
+Moreover, the subsurface layer exhibits a checkerboard arrangement of chemically distinct nonmagnetic sites A and B, resulting in different local environments for the surface magnetic atoms.
+Importantly, surface altermagnetism is governed not by generic sublattice inequivalence alone, but by the absence of a sublattice-exchanging antiunitary symmetry.
+Although a fourfold rotation combined with time reversal ($C_{4}T$) remains and maps M$_3$ onto M$_2$, this symmetry does not enforce spin degeneracy because it does not exchange the two spin-polarized surface sublattices.
+Consequently, the surface electronic states are free to develop a nonrelativistic momentum-dependent spin splitting characteristic of surface altermagnetism.